TL;DR

 - Debunked: Evidence actively contradicts the claim

 This is not a "try everything" guide.
 Start with B12 and zinc if you haven't been screened.
 Add L-lysine if you eat a high-arginine diet.
 Prioritize SLS-free toothpaste regardless.
+Not sure what causes them?
+Start there first.

 Vitamin B12